 Users swipe from the side of the screen to display the charms and then press the Settings charm to show a Settings pane.

 All Windows Store apps include a Settings pane with Permissions and Rate and Review sections by default.
 Following are examples of additional settings that belong in the Settings pane:

-- Configuration options that affect the behavior of the app as a whole and that are adjusted only occasionally, like choosing between Celsius or Fahrenheit as default units for temperature in a weather app, or changing account settings for a mail app.
+- Configuration options that affect the behavior of the app and don't require frequent readjustment, like choosing between Celsius or Fahrenheit as default units for temperature in a weather app, or changing account settings for a mail app.

 - Options that depend on the user’s preferences, like music, sound effects, or color themes.